bhimprasadrajbanshi/Nest-Js-tutorial/NestJs module/README.md

 <img src="https://docs.nestjs.com/assets/Modules_1.png">

-##### Here we can see the workflow of the module and its communication with the submodule
+##### Here we can see the workflow of the module and its communication with the submodule in Fig. Implementation with Code

 ### Code
 - Root module